 These things considered, an ounce of prevention in property maintenance definitely equals a pound of cure in rental vacancy.
 If maintenance is a lever you can control and adjust, you can feasibly mitigate the 46% of residents who are considering a move due to maintenance issues.

 Communication is key to ensuring a good maintenance experience.
-When communication is lost, it opens the likely hood for something to go off the rails.
+When communication is lost, it opens the likelihood for something to go off the rails.
 What are you doing to ensure communication is happening for every repair?
 If the answer is not consistent with each one, you are missing an essential component that is directly affecting resident retention.

 How does your maintenance process rate?
 Take this short self-assessment to find out.